davegutz/myStateOfCharge/SOC_Photon/README.md

   9-A2 = NC
   10-A3 = NC

-### PHOTON ONLY *****ASD 1013 12-bit Amplified with OPA333 my custom board.
+### PHOTON ALPHA ONLY *****ASD 1013 12-bit Amplified with OPA333 my custom board.
 Avoids using negative absolute voltages on inputs - centers on 3v3 / 2

 - HiLetgo ADS1015 12 Bit Analog to Digital Development Board ADC Converter Module ADC Development Board for Arduino
   $8.29 in Aug 2021